 This course will equip students with the necessary chemical knowledge concerning the fundamentals in the basic areas of Organic chemistry.
-The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following post-graduation in the course.
+The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following postgraduation in this course.